udunkulu/udunkulu.api/README.md

 ## Coding convention
 To be provided later: But basically the following serve for now we depend
 - We uses `ESLint` and `AirBnG JavaScript style guide`
-- If you are using VSCode, You are encouraged to ESLint extension by `Dirk Baeumer` and make sure it is enabled
+- If you are using VSCode, You are encouraged to install `ESLint` extension by `Dirk Baeumer` and make sure it is enabled